FlowFuse/flowfuse/docs/install/file-storage/README.md

 #### Azure

-If you are using the `azurefile-csi` Persistent Storage driver then we recomend adding the following to the StorageClass mountOptions:
+If you are using the `azurefile-csi` Persistent Storage driver then we recommend adding the following to the `StorageClass mountOptions`:

 ```
 mountOptions: